DataDog/documentation/content/en/tracing/llm_observability/api.md

 ---
 <div class="alert alert-warning">LLM Observability is in public beta, and this API is subject to change.
 If changes occur, Datadog will provide release notes with any applicable upgrade instructions.</a></div>

+## Overview

 The LLM Observability API provides an interface for developers to send LLM-related traces and spans to Datadog.
-If your application is written in Python, you may prefer to use the [Python SDK][1].
+If your application is written in Python, you can use the [LLM Observability SDK for Python][1].

 ## Spans API
 Use this endpoint to send spans to Datadog.
 For details on the available kinds of spans, see [Span Kinds][2].